Do violent video games lead to real violence?

 After students Dylan Klebold and Eric Harris opened fire in their Colorado high school in 1999 -- shooting 20 people and killing 13 -- Linda Sanders filed a lawsuit.
 Her husband was a teacher at Columbine and among the dead.
 The media revealed that Harris and Klebold played a lot of violent video games, including "Wolfenstein 3D," "Doom," and "Mortal Kombat."
 Sanders named multiple video game publishers, including Sony and Nintendo, in the suit as well as Time Warner and Palm Pictures since the shooters had apparently watched "The Basketball Diaries," in which a character uses a shotgun to kill students at his high school.
 In today's ultra-violent media world, it appears there's plenty of blame to go around.
 But is it legitimate?

-Video games as we now know them are only about 20 years old, so there's nowhere near the amount of empirical evidence for or against their violent effects than there is surrounding, say, television violence.
+Video games as we now know them have only really existed since the mid-1970s, so there's nowhere near the amount of empirical evidence for or against their violent effects than there is surrounding, say, television violence.
 And even that's not a done deal.

 So what exactly does science have to say about violent video games?
 Is there any evidence that shows a cause-effect relationship between shooting people in a game and shooting people in real life?
 On the next page, we'll see what the studies say.